Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Looking back at the progress made in Phase 1, it was not as substantial as I first thought it was going to be.
 My inexperience in accurately sizing tasks to be completed led me to be over ambitious with the amount of work I could complete in the time frame.
 I have learned that I need to more accurately size tasks that I have not done before, and give them a little more time, even if on the surface they seem quite easy.
 I was able to complete the research into the proposed idea and the research into the technology that would be used.
 I was also able to complete the development of the RestAPI server that would be used to send the data to the PowerPoint client.

 #### Long Term Learnings

+// link back to aims and objectives, double check markscheme

 Reflecting on what I have learned in this phase, a key point for me would be to not underestimate task sizes.
 Not only this, but I have also learned that what might not work for other people, doesn't mean it won't work for your use case, just set your expectations right.
 I have also learned that I need to be more proactive in asking for help when I am stuck, as I spent a lot of time trying to figure out why the Websocket connection was not being established, as it would have saved time if I had asked for help earlier.